rackerlabs/support-how-to/content/how-to/rackspace-email/help-tool-for-hosted-email-and-skype-for-business/index.md

 - Hosted Exchange 2010 and 2013
 - Skype for Business

 If your domain is on Hosted Exchange 2007, the help tool does not provide setup instructions.
 You can find the username and server settings required by your email client in the Cloud Office Control Panel from the **Client Setup** tab or in the [User Control Panel](https://cp.rackspace.com/usercp).

-### Hosted Rackspace Email with IMAP using SSL
+### Hosted Rackspace Email with IMAP by using SSL

 The help tool provides manual instructions to configure IMAP access to email for the following clients and devices:

-- Outlook (for Windows and Mac)
+- Outlook&reg; (for Windows&reg; and Mac&reg;)
 - Mac Mail
-- iOS devices such as iPhone and iPad
+- iOS&reg; devices such as iPhone&reg; and iPad&reg;
 - Android devices
 - Windows Phone

 The help tool provides Mobile Sync instructions for domains that have it enabled.
 For more information about Mobile Sync, see [Set up Mobile Sync](/support/how-to/set-up-mobile-sync/).

 To set up a mail client manually, see [Rackspace Email and Hosted Exchange settings](/support/how-to/rackspace-email-and-hosted-exchange-settings).

 ### Hosted Exchange 2010 and Exchange 2013

 The help tool provides instructions for setting up access to email on Hosted Exchange 2010 and Exchange 2013 for the following clients and devices:

 - Outlook (for Windows and Mac)
 - Mac Mail